 You may remember Maria and Jose' from a FAMILY Friday we shared late last year.
 We spoke of their jobs here at the Farm, and how long they have worked for the Pearson's.
-What we didn't tell you at that time was that they met because of the Farm and not because they were working here together.
+What we didn't tell you at that time was that they met because of the Farm and not because they were working here.
 Back in the late 90's, Maria's sister came to work at Pearson Farm for peach season.
 That summer she met the man who would become her future husband.
 At their wedding later that year, Maria met Jose', who just happened to be the brother of the groom!
 There was immediate chemistry.
 They spent as much time together as possible during Jose's brief visit to Mexico and spent hours on the phone once he returned to Pearson Farm.
 During their phone calls, they made plans for Maria to come and work at the Farm that upcoming peach season.
 It was such a fun summer.
 Not only was she getting to spend a lot of time with Jose', but her whole family was together working in peaches.
-As the season began to draw to an end, Jose' told Maria, "I don't think you need to go back to Mexico.
+As the season drew to an end, Jose' told Maria, "I don't think you need to go back to Mexico.
 You need to stay here with me.”
 He then went and spoke with her mother and older brother, asking their permission to marry Maria.
 Today, 18 years later, they have 2 beautiful children, and continue to be important members of the Pearson Farm FAMILY.
 Maria manages Mary's Kitchen and Jose' is Mr. Al's right-hand man (when you've been here 30+ years what other job would you have? ).
 It makes our heart smile knowing that our Farm helped bring these 2-wonderful people together and that we continue to be a part of their story